indianaJonathan/tabgether/README.md

 - Delete collection
 - Edit URL
 - Delete URL
+- Change collections indexes (edit mode)
 - Change collection URLs indexes (drag and drop and edit mode)
 - Export collections (JSON file)
 - Import collections (JSON file)
+- Light theme

 ### What will be implemented?
-- Change collections order
 - Change collection color
-- Add a light theme

 *You can use this project to improve it or to develop your OPEN SOURCE project.
 No commercialization allowed*